 Centres encourage early contact from referring ICUs for all adult patients with severe respiratory failure refractory to conventional management.
 Eligible patients are those who have potentially reversible severe acute respiratory failure refractory to optimal conventional management.
 While the inclusion and exclusion criteria listed below are specified in the commissioning document, acceptance is ultimately at the discretion of the clinical team at the accepting centre 6.

-Inclusion criteria require demonstrable severe respiratory failure from a non-cardiac cause, or contra-indication to positive pressure ventilation e.g. significant tracheal injury.
-Severe respiratory failure may be defined as a Murray Lung Injury score of 3.0 or above, or uncompensated hypercapnia with a pH <7.20 despite optimal conventional treatment.
+Inclusion criteria require demonstrable severe respiratory failure from a non-cardiac cause, or contra-indication to positive pressure ventilation.
+Severe respiratory failure may be defined as a Murray Lung Injury score 13 of 3.0 or above, or uncompensated hypercapnia with a pH <7.20, but these are not essential criteria for either referral or acceptance.
 Patients must have failed optimal conventional management, including trials of prone positioning where advised by the accepting centre.

 Exclusion criteria include any patient with contra-indication to continuation of active treatment (e.g. unsurvivable extra-pulmonary disease), severe life-limiting comorbidity such that ECMO support is unlikely to result in survival with quality of life (e.g. advanced malignancy, severe immunocompromise), and any clinical feature likely to lead to dependency on ECMO and inability to wean (e.g. profound muscle weakness, significant irreversible pulmonary fibrosis due to either underlying disease or duration of mechanical ventilation).